Tat Marina: Early life

+Acid attack

 Marina was feeding her 3-year-old niece in a downtown market in Phnom Penh when suddenly a few men pulled her to the ground and beat her unconscious.
 The woman known as a wife of a Cambodian high-ranking official poured five litres of nitric acid.
 The attackers also scarred themselves with some acid during the attack.
 No arrest was or has been made in the assault.
 Marina's face was disfigured.
 She lost both her ears, half her hearing and her sense of smell.

-When giving the interview to the Phnom Penh Post, Marina said that she believed the woman was the wife of Svay Sitha, now head of the Council of Minister's Quick and Press Relation Unit.
+When giving the interview to the Phnom Penh Post, Marina said that she believed the woman was the wife of Svay Sitha, now head of the Council of Ministers's Quick and Press Relation Unit.
 He reported his wife, Khoun Sophal, who was eventually charged with the crime but has so far evaded authorities.
 Marina collaborated with an American documentary maker, Skye Fitzgerald, on a video documentary about her, "Finding Face".

-In 2008, a creative writing class at Stanford University have written and illustrated a graphic novel titled "Shake Girl", partially based on Tat Marina's story.
+In 2008, a creative writing class at Stanford University wrote and illustrated a graphic novel titled "Shake Girl", partially based on Tat Marina's story.

 After acid attack

-She flew to Vietnam and the United States for free medical surgery while assisted by her half-brother, Ta Sequndo, a Cambodian American medical assistant living in the United States.
+She flew to Vietnam and the United States for free medical surgery while assisted by her half-brother, Tat Sequando, a Cambodian American medical assistant living in the United States.
 In 2010, her family members feared for their safety and later fled Cambodia.
 They are now residing in the Netherlands.

 Cambodia drafted a law restricting the sale of acid and outlining punishment for perpetrators of the attacks.
 The law was endorsed in late 2011.